albinencio/Instagram/README.md

 ## Credits

-List any 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [Parse](http://parseplatform.org/) - backend platform of the application.
 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
 - [Pastel](https://github.com/cruisediary/Pastel) - gradient in background of login view